Bay Pines VA Healthcare System

 Q: What rotations are available?

-A: Orthopaedics, Anesthesiology, ER, Plastic surgery, Dental Lab, Nursing Home, Cardiology and Primary Care within our hospital.
-There may also be various rotations through private practices in the area and the Tampa VA Hospital Dental Clinic, to enhance your residency experience.
+A: Orthopedics, Anesthesiology, ER, Plastic surgery, Dental Lab, ENT, Cardiology and Primary Care within our hospital.
+There are various rotations at the James A. Haley VA Hospital Dental Clinic, to enhance your residency experience.

 Q: Is there IV sedations training available?